edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 ### Environment Variable Overrides

-Environment variable override must be adjusted appropriately for the above changes.
-Remove those overrides that apply to any common configuration.
+Environment variable overrides must be adjusted appropriately for the above changes.
+Remove any overrides that apply to common configuration.